defold/doc/docs/en/tutorials/runner.md

 If you try the game now it quickly becomes apparent that the reset mechanism doesn't work.
 The hero reset is fine, but you can easily reset into a situation where you will instantly fall onto a platform edge and die again.
 What we want to do is to properly reset the whole level on death.
 Since the level is just a series of spawned platforms, we just need to track all spawned platforms and then delete them at reset:

-1. Open the "controller.script" file and edit the code to store the id:s of all spawned platforms:
+1. Open the *controller.script* file and edit the code to store the id:s of all spawned platforms:

     ```lua
     -- controller.script